By: Colleen Andre, LMHC

 - Honesty: Be honest in why you cannot help.
 People can be surprisingly understanding when you explain to them your reasoning to decline.
 For example, “I really would like to help but I can’t today because I have a large to do list I have to complete before the end of the day.”

 - Appreciation: You do not have to be heartless or cold in your nos either.
 You can thank or note your appreciation for them seeking you out. “ Thanks for asking, I really appreciate that you think of me as your resource to help.”

-- Standing ground: You will be tempted to budge and say maybe especially when your asker is insisting.
+- Stand ground: You will be tempted to budge and say maybe especially when your asker is insisting.
 Do not forget the reasons you made your original decision.
 Reiterate your stance and do not budge.

 Slowing down your yeses and starting your small nos can be a tough transition.
 But the more you implement these steps in your life the more balanced you will feel.
 Not only will you benefit but others will too.
 You will be giving them your rejuvenated self rather than your obligated and run-down version.
 If you need more assistance in growing balancing your wants with others, call Life Counseling Solutions at 407.622.1770 to set up an appointment or free 15-minute consultation with me.
 Connect with me on Facebook or Instagram for more tips, encouragement, and posts.